riacataquian/angular-async-pipe-rxjs-observables/README.md

 This is a sample project playing around with Angular's **AsyncPipe** to subsrcibe to RxJS Observables.

 It includes:
 - Simulated stream of data.
-Typically by an HTTP service.
+(Typically by an HTTP service in a real world working app.)
 - Manage UI states: **loading**, **error** and **completed**.
-- Delegate Observable.subscribe() to Angular templates.
+- Delegate Observable.subscribe() to Angular templates via _AsyncPipes_.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.3.